 DR. JOSHUA L. CLARK

 With warmth, compassion, and a sense of humor, I build a collaborative therapeutic relationship and utilize evidence based treatments to help my clients transform their lives for the better.
 Due to my unique specialization treating survivors of complex physical and psychological traumas, I am especially drawn to helping people who have complicated and co-existing mental and physical health conditions, including those who have had limited success with therapy in the past.
+I also specialize in working with OCD and obsessive thinking.
 I call upon the latest research in mental health and neuroscience while taking a holistic and pragmatic approach to therapy with each one of my clients.

 After nearly two decades managing large programs in social services, humanitarian affairs, and public safety at an international level, I co-founded Resilient Minds, LLC and oversee its day-to-day operations in order to make a positive difference in my own community, in the individual lives of the people around me.
 I earned a Master's degree in Urban Planning from the University of California at Los Angeles and a Bachelor's degree in Human Communication from Arizona State University.
 Seeking therapy takes courage; I love helping clients connect to the cutting-edge treatment they need with ease and simplicity so they can feel healthier, stronger, and more empowered as quickly as possible.